 (Zechariah 14:16-19) And it shall come to pass, that every one who is left of all the nations which came against Jerusalem shall even

-go up from year to year to worship the King, YHWH of hosts, and to keep the feast of tabernacles.
+go up from year to year to worship the King, Yahweh of hosts, and to keep the feast of tabernacles.

 These scriptures show that the law, including the Sabbath, will be applied to people outside of the New Jerusalem during the Millennium.

-(Isaiah 66:15-16) "For, behold, the LORD will come with fire, and with his chariots like a whirlwind, to render his anger with fury, and his rebuke with flames of fire.
+(Isaiah 66:15-16) "For, behold, Yahweh will come with fire, and with his chariots like a whirlwind, to render his anger with fury, and his rebuke with flames of fire.

 This being so, it will be a time when the Devil will be chained in the bottomless pit (Revelation 20:1-3), and because he will not be able to deceive the nations